10 Weird Things About Your Healed C Section Incision Women Don’t Talk About

 Final Thoughts

-You may be one of those super lucky c section moms that have zero problems or discomfort after a c section.
-And also has a rocking almost invisible healed c section incision.
+You may be one of those super lucky c section moms that have zero problems or discomfort after a c section, rocking an almost invisible healed and healthy c section incision.
+But that’s not the case for majority of us other moms that can find this post all too familiar and relatable!

 Similar Posts